MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 We'll use the Office Deployment Tool (ODT) to deploy Office from the Office CDN.
 The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Office.

 1. Create the shared folder **\\\\Server\Share\O365** and assign read permissions for your users.
-You can create whatever structure works for your organization, of course, but we'll refer to this setup in our examples.
+You can create whatever structure works for your organization, but we'll refer to this setup in our examples.
 For details about how to create shared folders and assign permissions, see [Shared Folders](https://technet.microsoft.com/library/cc770406.aspx).

 2. Download the Office Deployment Tool from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49117) to \\\\Server\Share\O365.
 If you've already downloaded the ODT, make sure you have the latest version.